tunepruner/4wardsCommandLine/README.md

 - adjust any parameter of any previous session by referencing its session ID and parameter name

-The data is persisted in xml format at present.
+The data is persisted in json format on this branch.

-The project is written in Java 8 and depends on JAXB.
+The project is written in Java 8 and depends on the GSon library.
-As of the time of this writing (shaw bae2cf81f), the program runs perfectly in the IDE, but I can't figure out why JAXB doesn't work anymore once I package the app into a JAR file and try to run it elsewhere.
-(See related issue).
+As of the time of this writing (shaw f4d905cf8a2), the data is persisted in json format.
+On the previous branch, it was done in xml using JAXB, with which I ran into problems while packaging the program into a JAR file.